thoughtspot/thoughtspot.github.io/_appliance/gcp/gcp-cluster-install.md

 {: id="cluster-step-1"}
 ### Step 1: Run the installer
-1. Launch a [screen](https://linux.die.net/man/1/screen) session.
-Use screen to ensure that your installation does not stop if you lose network connectivity.
-    ```
-    $ screen -S DEPLOYMENT
-    ```

 1. Copy the downloaded release bundle to `/export/sdc1/TS_TASKS/install` using the following command:
 ```
     $ scp <release-number>.tar.gz admin@<hostname>:/export/sdc1/TS_TASKS/install/<file-name>